Sound Depot

 7. That's it.
 You've just customized your locomotive.

-You can customize any sound project with your own recordings.
+You can customize any sound project using your own recordings.
+You can change the horn or whistle to one that is available on the Sound Depot or one that you have recorded yourself.
 You can replace any locomotive sound segment (a chuff, or a brake squeal, etc) with an actual sound recording you've made.
 You do this with the SoundLoader utility in conjunction with a Digitrax PR3 programmer.
-Once you've overlaid new custom sounds, you can save the Project file with a new name, thus creating a 'custom' project file that you can use again.
-You can also share these customized projects with others by e-mailing them to webmaster@digitrax.com so we can post them on the Sound Depot.
-Files sent for upload should be less than 20mb.
+Once you've customized the project, you can save the sound project (.spj) file with a new name.
+This will let you use your custom project over and over again.

 Creating New Sound Project Files From Your Own Recordings